KevinHuddy/npm-monday-kit/README.md

 - **0.0.13**: Added the possibility to pass a props to show dipslay_value on connected columns and dependency..
 Not sure about how I implemented this one 🤷.
 Feedback welcomed.
 - **0.0.14**: Filtered out unwrittable columns types from create queries so i can simply give .get() data to .create() seamlessly.
 - **0.0.15**: Possibility to create subitems
+- **0.0.20**: Fixed a bug where my helpers were stopping me from clearing text column 😇 probably way more columns to fix for clear, will deep dive later.

 ---